 Baby Suddenly Refusing Bottle at 2 months.

+Your baby’s bottle refusal could be due to a change in your baby’s reflex movements.
 Baby’s movements in their first weeks are usually done involuntarily.
 It happens by reflex, which means your baby isn’t even trying to make these movements happen.
 This includes their sucking reflex.

 At around 2 months, the sucking reflex disappears.
 Your baby is now trying to coordinate sucking with breathing and swallowing.
 These are difficult movements to have to do voluntarily on your own suddenly.